stoneyrh/gSOAP/gsoap/mod_gsoap/gsoap_win/wininet/README.md

 communicate through Microsoft's WinInet API on Windows.
 This offers all of the advantages of WinInet managed through the `Internet Options` control panel of Windows, such as HTTP (proxy) authentication, TLS/SSL, and HTTP compression.
-Therefore, "if IE works, gSOAP works." since these options are shared by IE,
+Therefore, "if IE works, gSOAP works." since these options are shared by IE.

 The WinInet project home is at <http://code.google.com/p/gsoapwininet>.